OWASP/Top10/2017/README.md

 Please review for content, context, accuracy, links, spelling, and examples, and [log issues](https://github.com/OWASP/Top10/issues).

+** The markdown, Word, and PDF versions is not pretty or final.
+We are working on content, not formatting **

 ## How to generate the PDF and Word documents

 If using Windows, install Windows Subsystem for Linux, which is an optional install for the Win10 Creator's Update.